Bioconductor/bioconductor.org/content/developers/how-to/unitTesting-guidelines.md

 or more test functions residing in one or more files, within a standard directory structure &mdash; to ensure that the target function, method or class does its job.
-With that assurance, the programmer (and her collaborators) can then, with confidence, proceed to use it in a larger program.
+With that assurance, the programmer (and their collaborators) can then, with confidence, proceed to use it in a larger program.
 When a bug appears, or new features are needed and added, one adds new tests to the existing collection.
 Your code becomes progressively more powerful, more robust, and yet